 Electricity and gas are included in the letting price.

 There is a large inglenook fireplace with fireguard in the living room.
-Enough logs will be provided for your first fire during the winter months (October-March).
-Additional logs can be bought locally.
+Log can be purchased from the local village shop

 Red Lion Cottage is provided with a flatscreen digital TV, DVD player and an I-pod docking station.
 A small selection of DVDs, books and guides are available and the wooden chest in the living room holds a number of board games.